redis/docs/content/develop/reference/eviction/index.md

     shortest remaining time-to-live (TTL) value.

-The `volatile-xxx` policies behave like `noeviction` if no keys have the `expire` field set to true, or if no keys have a time-to-live value set in the case of `volatile-ttl`.
+The `volatile-xxx` policies behave like `noeviction` if no keys have the `expire` field set to true, or for `volatile-ttl`, if no keys have a time-to-live value set.

 You should choose an eviction policy that fits the way your app accesses keys.
 You may be able to predict the access pattern in advance